 Tamati’s challenges however are not just environmental.
 She also has to battle with her physical and medical issues in order to compete and finish events.

-“I had severe asthma as a child and was in and out of hospital,” said Tamati.
+“I had severe asthma as a child and was in and out of the hospital,” said Tamati.
 “I still have asthma, which has limited my abilities and lung capacity,” she said.
 “I overcome this by being stubborn, never giving up and learning to deal with it as best I can.”

 “I prefer hot dry climates for running as I do better than in mountainous or cold regions,” said Tamati.
 “However, I recently have been going outside my comfort zone and pushing myself to deal with altitude and cold,” she said.
-“Last year’s 222 kilometre non-stop race over the two highest passes in the world was an extreme challenge for me.
+“Last year’s 222 kilometres non-stop race over the two highest passes in the world was an extreme challenge for me.
 But I made it.
 I am the second woman to have ever done this.”

 “In my last race, I had a few asthmas attacks over the period of two days running but I just had to slow down and keep moving,” said Tamati.
 “My next run is in Nepal, the Manaslu Trail Race, going up to an altitude of 5000 metres.
 It will be a problem.”